neilernst/WWH_Replication/README.md

 Included in the spreadsheet are per-cell comments for most of the coded data.
 These comments represent quotations or evidence directly from the paper for that code.

 # Analysis Scripts
+analysis.Rmd is an RMarkdown notebook for running analysis and filtering scripts.

 # CSV Files
-To ease analysis script, we include CSV of our coding from the Google Spreadsheet.
+To ease use of the analysis script, we include CSV of our coding from the Google Spreadsheet.